 Having local health insurance is always a good idea, wherever in the world you are.
 If you're working in-person in Cape Town, it's likely your employer will include basic health coverage in your package but if you're a digital nomad or simply traveling there, SafetyWing is a great option for health insurance.
 It's not the most inclusive option but it's affordable and will help you out tremendously in case of an emergency.

-Digital nomads in Cape Town
+Digital Nomads in Cape Town

 Cape Town's digital nomad scene is well-developed and bustling, especially during the European winter when it's summer in South Africa.
 That doesn't mean Cape Town in winter isn't worth a visit - it certainly is, especially if you're searching for better prices.

 This means it's easy to meet people and make friends.
 Just check the different Facebook groups for digital nomads or expats in Cape Town or join a hiking or cycling Facebook group.
 Regular meet-ups on Couchsurfing, potluck dinners, pub crawls, and quiz nights also exist.